 Backpackers can also work towards getting a second year working holiday.
 I’ve explained the process in detail in my Complete Guide: click here to read it!

-There are a few things you need in order to start work in Oz.
+There are a few things that you need in order to begin work in Oz.